-Roselle is also known by the name of Carcadee in the middle east.
-There It is widely consumed during the month of fasting for its benefits on the digestive system.
+Roselle is also known as Carcadee in the middle east, where it is widely consumed during the holy month of fasting, Ramadan, for its benefits to the digestive system.

 Roselle is a tropical plant, so it is a warm-season plant for regions with mild to harsh winters.
-In central Texas, it grows from May through the first hard freeze.
+For example, in central Texas, it grows from May through the first hard freeze.

 Roselle is not a perennial where temperatures reach the freezing point in winter.
 However, it is a fast grower and very easy to from seed.

 It is best to start your roselle seeds indoors early in the season.
-The seed takes about two weeks to germinate, and the growth is kind of slow at first.
+The seed takes about two weeks to germinate, and the growth is slow at first.

-Start roselle seeds around February to give them plenty of time to grow into a strong size for transplanting.
+Start roselle seeds around February to give them plenty of time to grow into a good size for transplanting.

 - Fill clean seed starting containers with pre-moistened seed starting soil mix.